pulumi/pulumi-hugo/themes/default/content/testimonials/_index.md

       source: email
       featured: true
     -
-      message: "Hey Joe!\n\nI'm a big fan so far!
+      message: "I'm a big fan so far!
 Love being able to work in C# instead of yaml.
 Type safety, intellisense, class abstractions, etc all feel great.\n\nI was using it for allowing for a quick setup of Keycloak on a local box that clones down my repo aand did run into a weird snag with setting up scopes, but not pulumi based as far as I can tell!\n\nRegardless, it's been pretty fun and I'm not even an infra guy"
       author: Paul
       link: https://docs.google.com/presentation/d/1lQVcTF9FloSb2odVbIDjaI0ZgZ6Fp1GfQAvL8bx7NrI/edit#slide=id.g144f9e93a3d_5_386
       source: email